Achyut132002/SORT-i-FY/README.md

 - No need to explicitely input for numbers in an array,"Randomise" button makes it done for you with an ease of a single click.
 - Stop sorting at any time.
 - Simple clean UI makes it easy for one to operate.
+- Dark Mode UI.